-- From the moment you create the segments, you are ready to include the “Segments user count for last 30 days” widget in your sales dashboard.
-Configure it to display data for every segment corresponding to a deal stage and it’s all ready.
+- From the moment you create the segments, you are ready to include the “Segments user count for the last 30 days” widget in your sales dashboard.
+Configure it to display data for every segment corresponding to a deal stage and, it’s all ready.

 - Sales reports

 - A great way to keep sales under control is to set up email alerts for new sales.
 All you have to do is ask your sales reps to add a tag “Sold” to every customer to whom they have sold your products.
 Then simply automate the action of sending an email notification to yourself.

 - Below I have visualized this action.
 Remember that the Agent Email block can contain user attributes, so, for example, you can write an email like: